Ericbf-10/DTU-Biobuilders-iGEM-2023-software/README.md

 ## Installation
 The easiest way to install the required dependencies is through Docker.
 Docker is a platform for developing, shipping, and running applications inside containers.
 It enables consistent deployment across different systems, simplifying application management and ensuring compatibility.

 So first, you need to install Docker Desktop from the official Docker website: [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Select the version depending on your Operating System and follow the instructions to complete the installation.
+Then, open the application.
 ### Verification
 To verify that Docker is installed and running, open a terminal or command prompt and run the following command: ```docker --version```